Structure Learning for Directed Trees: Proofs

-by the weak uniform law of large numbers, \Cref{lm:uniformwlln}. \end{proof} \begin{restatable}[Asymptotic normality of edge weight components]{lemma}{thmasympnormal} Let $\hat \phi_{ji}^n$ denote the estimated conditional mean function $\phi_{ji}$ based on the sample $\tilde \fX_n$.
+by the weak uniform law of large numbers, \Cref{lm:uniformwlln}. \end{proof} \begin{restatable}[Asymptotic normality of edge weight components]{lemma}{thmasympnormal} Let for each sample size $n\in\N$, $\hat \phi^n_{ji}$ denote the estimated conditional mean function $\phi_{ji}$ based on the auxiliary sample $\tilde \fX_n$.
 For any $j\not = i$ and $m\leq n$, define